BinarX-Curtin/School-Holiday-Program/2. Payload Software Development/2.1. Getting Started with STM32 Microcontroller Programming/Readme.md

 <!-- From: AERO3001 Spacecraft Project Week 5 Laboratories 1 & 2
     Introduction to Microcontroller Embedded Software Development
     By: Robert Howie -->
-STM32CubeMX is a initialisation code generator for STM32 embedded software development provided by STMicroelectronics.
+STM32CubeMX is an initialisation code generator for STM32 embedded software development provided by STMicroelectronics.
 It makes getting started with STM32 software much faster as you can generate code to configure the hardware quickly and easily from a graphical user interface instead of having to reading bit values from the reference manual.

 Software development with CubeMX isn’t as simple as a higher level software framework such as Arduino or RTOS (real-time operating system) and framework as ARM Mbed, but it significantly easier than starting from scratch without code generation, and, as a first party solution provided by ST, it does allow you to utilise all of the microcontroller functionality.